Migracode-Barcelona/js1-workshop1/README.md

 ## Before the class

-> :warning: **If your assignment has been given to you through GitHub Classroom, this repository *does not need to be forked*: open the created repository using CodeSpaces OR clone the created repository!**
+> ⚠️ **If your assignment has been given to you through GitHub Classroom, this repository *does not need to be forked*: open the created repository using CodeSpaces OR clone the created repository!**

 #### Fork the exercises module repo <a href="#fork-the-exercises-module-repo" id="fork-the-exercises-module-repo"></a>